yohda/Yohda-OS/archtecture/x86/p16/README.md

 Second, Yohda OS would like to support the compatibility backward with old disk drive, such as, floppy.
 But, there are some disk drive that read only 4 sectors per one read.

-Before the fbl give a control to sbl, make some disk paremeters to read at where kenel image was stored.
+After loading the binary of sbl into `0x7E00`, finally the fbl give a control to sbl with some disk paremeters to tell at where kenel image was stored and disk informations in current system.

 ```
 _sbl:
-    push word DISK_SBL_SECS+1   ; total sectors to read in fbl
+    push word DISK_SBL_SECS+1   ; total sectors read by fbl
     push word [drive_number]    ; pass drive number
     push word [vga_rows]        ; pass command line number for sbl
     push word [secs]            ; pass sectors per track